Play

 Technique and artistic flair

-They work as part of a team and must be rigorous and methodical in order to meticulously render the realism of each scene.
+Lighting Artists work as part of a team and must be rigorous and methodical to ensure each scene is rendered accurately and consistently.

-To become a Lighting Artist, you are strongly advised to attend an animation school to acquire the technical and artistic foundations of the profession.
+To become a Lighting Artist, it is strongly recommended to attend an animation school in order to acquire the technical and artistic foundations of the profession.

-Lighting artists generally work for animation studios, but can also collaborate with independent studios or agencies specialising in 3D animation.
+Lighting Artists generally work for animation or visual effects studios, but they may also collaborate with independent studios or agencies specialising in 3D animation.
+After several years of experience, they can move into supervisory roles or develop additional skills to broaden their professional scope.